mongodb/leafygreen-ui/packages/descendants/README.md

   ...rest
 }: ComponentProps<'div'>) => {
   /**
-   * 4. Establish a child component as a descendant
+   * 4. Establish a child component as a descendant of our context */ const { index, ref } = useDescendant(MyDescendantsContext);
-   *
-   * Pass the context value into the hook
-   * in order to establish this element
-   */
-  const { index, ref } = useDescendant(MyDescendantsContext);

-  // This component has access to its index within the Parent context
+  // This component has access to its relative index within the Parent context return (

-  return (
     <div ref={ref} {...rest}>
       {children}